NajmiHassan/Advent-of-Code/README.md

-# Advent of Code 2024 - README.md
+# Advent of Code - README.md

-Welcome to the **Advent of Code 2024** repository!
+Welcome to the **Advent of Code** repository!
 This is your one-stop guide to participating in and enjoying this year's coding challenge extravaganza.
 Whether you're a seasoned programmer or a curious beginner, this README will help you navigate through the event and make the most of your experience.

 ---